Last Updated on January 16, 2023 by Pinpoint 250

 The grind size also matters when determining how much coffee grounds to use.

-There is no doubt that the density of a tablespoon of finely ground coffee is different from that of a tablespoon of coarsely ground coffee.
+There is no doubt that a tablespoon of finely ground coffee has a different density than a tablespoon of coarsely ground coffee.

 The difference between the ideal cup and a subpar one can be as little as half a gram, making precise measurements essential.

 Try weighing tablespoons of water and see how often they come out to be the standard 14.8 grams for a tablespoon of water.

 The only way to guarantee precise, consistent brew ratios and cups is to measure by weight, which may initially seem strange.